Cray-HPE/uan-product-stream/docs/portal/developer-portal/installation_prereqs/Configure_the_BIOS_of_a_Gigabyte_UAN.md

 4. Set all other **Boot Option** fields to `Disabled`.

-5. Ensure that the Boot mode select is set to `[UEFI]`.
+5. Ensure that the boot mode is set to `[UEFI]`.

 6. Confirm that the time is set correctly.
-If the time is not accurate, correct it now to prevent issues PXE booting.
+If the time is not accurate, correct it now.

+   Incorrect time will cause PXE booting issues.

 7. Select **Save & Exit** to save the settings.